superfroggman/teardown-chaos-mod/README.md

 - Put the folder inside Teardowns mod folder.
 (Documents/Teardown/mods)
 - Enable the mod inside Teardown
 <br>
-You could also download the mod from <a href="https://teardownmods.com/index.php?/file/989-chaos-mod/">TeardownMods</a>
+You could also download the mod from <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=2427463932">Steam workshop</a> or <a href="https://teardownmods.com/index.php?/file/989-chaos-mod/">TeardownMods (outdated version)</a>
 <br><br>
 Chaos Mod will now automatically start when ever you play Teardown. <br>
 To disable the mod, do this in Teardown's mod settings.